 Meet the Team

-Start: Empowerment lives within each member of our team as we come from all manners of being but are bonded by our support of the principles of transformative justice, mutual aid, and healing.
+Start: Empowerment lives within each member of our team as we come from all manners of being but are bonded by our support of the principles of social and environmental justice, abolition and transformative justice, mutual aid, decolonization, and healing.

-Our goal is to use education as a tool to build healthy communities and organize around decolonization of modern curriculum and education spaces.
+Our goal is to use education as a tool to build healthy communities and fight for social and environmental justice and liberation for all.

 Our start was the result of our two co-founders visions to empower youth today in order to become the change agents of tomorrow.

 Alexia Leclercq (She/They) is one of the Co-Founders of Start:Empowerment (S:E).

 They handle S:E's internal affairs and program operations: our curriculum management, grant program, and communications with all current school and community partners.

 A graduate of NYU's Gallatin School of Individualized Studies ('20), their concentration, titled 'The Politics and Economics of Inequality' combines the traditional fields of politics, environmental studies, and economics to understand the lasting effects of colonialism and perpetuation of structural oppression.